 Top Artificial Intelligence Trends

 Artificial Intelligence over Time

 It seems AI interest reached its peak in 2015, while the number of records issued has been decreasing since then.

-That’s because Universities and Research Institutes have been publishing less and less documents while private companies began dominating the field.
-AI’s curve looks like the hype cycle, an indicator of the market readiness.
+That’s because Universities and Research Institutes have been publishing less and fewer documents while private companies began dominating the field.
+AI’s curve looks like the hype cycle, an indicator of market readiness.